HomeSTM32STM32 UART SeriesSTM32 UART PART 4 – Receive Data using DMA

-This is the 4th tutorial in the series on the UART peripheral of STM32 Microcontrollers.
+This is the 4th tutorial in the STM32 UART Peripheral Series.
 Today we will use the DMA in normal mode and also in the circular mode.
 I will demonstrate some scenarios under which we will use these different modes to receive a large data via the UART.

 Recommended Resources: